heynoranora/heynoranora.github.io/_posts/2021-04-07-WelcomeToMyWebsite.md

 ## Oh right, you wanna know who I am!
 Hi, yes, hello!
 My name is Nora and my entire personality revolves around how frustrated I am by bad tutorials!
 I'm on a long and personal quest to eradicate rambling, pointless, and insufficient tutorials from our mortal coil! <3
 <br>
 No but really, I like making smol easily referenced tutorials for all sorts of things!
 They're meant to be downloaded and saved or shoved into reference sheets or even stolen and reposted on nefarious instagram accounts.
 I'll be uploading them all here on my website but my twitter is usually where they'll end up first.
-Please follow me if you aren't already! https://twitter.com/HeyNoraNora
+Please follow me on [Twitter](https://twitter.com/HeyNoraNora) if you aren't already!

 ![Desktop View](https://i.ibb.co/cxP7T40/Application-Frame-Host-2021-04-10-00-31-37.png)